The Transfer Pricing Law Review: Nigeria

 The 2018 Regulations do not include any provisions on secondary adjustments.

 The FIRS is empowered under the 2018 Regulations to impose administrative penalties on defaulting taxpayers for the contravention of filing requirements as discussed previously.
 There are no penalties imposed in relation to secondary transfer pricing adjustments.

 Broader taxation issues

-No additional measures have been adopted or introduced to supplement the 2018 Regulations.
+Nigeria does not have diverted profits tax, digital sales tax or any similar taxes, and no additional measures have been adopted or introduced to supplement the 2018 Regulations.
 Consequently, there is no diverted profits tax or global intangible-low-income regime in Nigeria.
-However, where a transaction between related parties results in the reduction of tax liability that may have occurred from a diversion of profits, the transaction may be deemed artificial or fictitious and the FIRS may make adjustments as it considers appropriate.
+However, where a transaction between related parties results in the reduction of tax liability that may have occurred from a diversion of profits, the transaction may be deemed artificial or fictitious and the FIRS may make adjustments that it considers appropriate.